MolotovCherry/virtual-display-rs/README.md

 # Ok, I set it up, but what then?
 You can change your monitors, resolutions, and refresh rates in Windows itself just like you would any other monitor 😃

-# Updating
-- Open `Device Manager`
-- Under the `Display` section, find the `Virtual Display` driver and double click
-- Click the `Driver` tab and the `Update Driver` button
-- Click `Browse my computer for drivers`, browse for the right location, and click `Next`

 # How to build
 - Download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/) (use the 2022 edition)